millburnai/aisecurity/INSTALL.md

 1. Python >= 3.5

-2. `wget` must be installed, preferably using `brew` (install `brew` with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`). `wget` can be installed using `brew install wget` and is pre-installed on Linux systems.
+2. `curl` must be installed.
+It should be pre-installed with Mac systems can be installed using `sudo apt install curl` and on Linux systems.

 3. For GPU usage, `CUDA>=9.0` and the appropriate version of `CuDNN` must be installed.

-4. `mysql-connector-python`, `pymysql`, and MySQL Community Server must be downloaded (see https://dev.mysql.com/downloads/mysql/) in order to use MySQL logging functions.
+4. MySQL Community Server must be installed (see https://dev.mysql.com/downloads/mysql/) in order to use MySQL logging functions.

-5. `tensorflow>=1.12, <2.0` must also be installed.
-It's not included in the requirements because of platform-specific version requirements.
-For the `keras` version of this project, `keras>=2` should also be installed.
+5. Only TensorFlow versions 1.12.x, 1.14.x, 1.15.x are supported.
+Tensorflow 2.0 is not yet supported.

 ## Installation

-Note that TensorFlow 2.0 is not yet supported, as `mtcnn` is not compatible with it.

-Current version: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@v0.9a"`
+> `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@v0.9a"`

-Pure TensorRT version [__broken__]: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@tensorrt"`

-After installing, you might want to change the key location settings in `~/.aisecurity/config.json`, which is installed with the `aisecurity` package.
+After installing, you might want to change the key location settings in `~/.aisecurity/aisecurity.json`, which is installed with the `aisecurity` package after the first import.

 ## Upgrade

-Current version: `python3 -m pip install --upgrade "git+https://github.com/orangese/aisecurity.git@v0.9a"`
+> `python3 -m pip install --upgrade "git+https://github.com/orangese/aisecurity.git@v0.9a"`

-Pure TensorRT version [__broken__]: `python3 -m pip install --upgrade "git+https://github.com/orangese/aisecurity.git@tensorrt"`

 ## FaceNet weight files

 All weight files (.h5 and .pb models) are available in this [Dropbox folder](https://www.dropbox.com/sh/k9ci2nphj7i7dde/AACaQuxUJ6GoPHFxW6FtJlZca?dl=0).
-Please cite this repository if using them.